 How is the Foodbank managed?

 The Foodbank is managed by a committee consisting of volunteers who are elected annually at Annual General Meetings held in August each year.

 About 35 volunteers work for the Foodbank.
 They come from all parts of the Hutt community with different ages, backgrounds, ethnic groups, religions, abilities and skills represented.

 How much does it cost to operate the Foodbank?

-It costs about $60,000 a year to operate the Foodbank, with this cost split fairly evenly between the salary of the part-time client manager, supplementary food purchases and rent and other operational expenses.
+It costs about $80,000 a year to operate the Foodbank, with this cost split fairly evenly between the salary of the part-time Service Coordinator, supplementary food purchases and rent and other operational expenses.

 The Foodbank’s income comes from grants and donations with a roughly even split between the two.
 It does not receive direct funding from central or local government.
 For more on current sources of income see Supporters

 The Foodbank provides parcels with enough food to feed individuals or, in the case of families, all members of households for one week.
 Food parcels therefore vary in size depending on the number of people they supply and their ages.
 They also vary in size and composition depending on the amounts and types of food items available.